Celebrating the everyday heroes of California schools

 But many heroes often go unnoticed.
 They don’t wear capes or have feature-length films created about their adventures and triumphs.
 These people are heroes every day in the way they approach life and the people around them, in how they internalize their job and life responsibilities, and in their compassion toward the most vulnerable members of our communities.

 Classified school employees embody these attributes through their service to students, their communities and public education.
-This Classified School Employee Week (CSEW), which is from May 15-21, we celebrate the “Everyday Heroes” that go above and beyond to keep schools running smoothly and nurture the leaders of tomorrow.
+During Classified School Employee Week (CSEW), we celebrate the “Everyday Heroes” that go above and beyond to keep schools running smoothly and nurture the leaders of tomorrow.

 Association President Ben Valdepeña said much of classified employees’ work occurs behind-the-scenes, outside of public view, and during nighttime hours when most people are fast asleep.